saif-ellafi/foundryvtt-minimal-ui/README.md

 * Shrinked player list, icon and font sizes on the main interface
 * Shrinked icon size and position of the left-side tools, and moved up to save space

+### ToDo:
+* Add an extra option for Players List to have it visible but completely collapsed
+* More fine-tuning of settings in regards of space and basic UI elements

 ![Example Image](./example5.jpg)

 Any feedback welcome